joeworsh/arduino_synth_board/README.md

 ArduinoSynth is a custom Arduino image to power a board with 8 LEDs (corresponding with Middle C up to the next octave C) and a buzzer.
 The board will play the correct frequency on the buzzer and light up the corresponding light - thus creating a simple synthesizer.

+The frequencies to play for each note can be found [here](http://www.phy.mtu.edu/~suits/notefreqs.html) for future reference.

 ## Arduino Wiring

 ![Arduino Wiring](wiring.jpg)